ChrisBrumfitt01/poll-service/README.md

 The backend will run on http://localhost:8080

-To run the tests, use:
+To run the tests, use this command.
+This will run unit tests against the services, a DataJPA test against the PollRepository and an integration test class against the PollController.

 ```` mvn test ````